Avoiding Difficult Conversations? Here’s What It’s Costing You

 ❌ Miscommunication often leads to more conflict, not less.

-❌ Resentment can grow, even in the closest relationships.
+❌ Resentment grows, even in the closest relationships.

-❌ The longer you wait, the harder it gets to speak up.
+❌ The longer you wait, the harder it becomes to speak up.

 Avoiding conflict might feel like self-protection, but it often ends up protecting the problem — not you, and definitely not the relationship.